 - Pinched nerve or herniated disc

-For individuals suffering from lower back pain that persists more than three months, or individuals with predominant leg pain, a more identifiable and specific problem for the pain should ideally be pursued.
-There are many very common causes of leg pain and lower back pain:
+For individuals suffering from lower back or predominant leg pain that persists for more than three months, lower back pain doctors recommend seeking a diagnosis to identify and target the specific problem that is generating discomfort.
+There are many common causes of lower back and leg pain that are related to age:

-For people over 60 years of age, the back or leg pain generator is more likely to originate from osteoarthritis or facet joints.
-Some back conditions may include:
+For people over 60 years of age, the lower back or leg pain likely originates from osteoarthritis or facet joints.
+Related back conditions may include: